-She led the Pac-10 in rebounding three seasons (the three highest averages in league history) and twice led the conference in scoring.
-She holds the Pac-10 records for career rebound average and single-game rebounds.
-At UCLA, she ranks No. 5 in scoring (1,813) and third in scoring average (20.4).
+She led the Pac-10 in rebounding three times (the three highest averages in league history) and twice led the Pac-10 in scoring.
+She holds the Pac-10 records for career rebound average and singlegame rebounds.
+At UCLA, she ranks No. 5 in scoring (1,813) and No. 3 in scoring average (20.4).